DavidC320/Zulphier/Info/Notes.md

 # Notes

+## 5/9/2023

+I need to add a goal and a way to lose.
+So to do this I need to add a time limit for each day for maybe 10 minutes. each day the will the population will eat one food, fi there is not enough food, those who are left just die. for the end of the game the dungeon's will have 3 jobs "Explore", "Raid", and "Conquer"
+Explore will give the player more population and add 1 to the exp for the dugneon Raid will give the player resources and 10 to exp Conquer will allow to the player to convert it into a land mark which ends the game.
+To do all of this I need to add a day and night cycle to the game then I need to give the dungeons a level, exp and give jobs the ability to show, and give exp to buildings.
 ## 5/6/2023

 Still fixing things and it's fucking awful, I just need to make the new change button update it's name on it's own, and add functionality to the show and buy functions. fter that I need to update teh title screen .